Make a ZIP Without Uploading

 How to Tell If a Tool Actually Uploads

-Quick checks before trusting any "online" ZIP maker: • Open DevTools (F12) → Network tab → try a small file → look for POST requests with file content • Try it offline — if it works without internet after the page loads, it's local-only • Read the privacy policy carefully — "deleted after X hours" still means it was on their server • Look for words like "WebAssembly", "in-browser", "client-side" in the marketing • Check the response time — if a 1 GB ZIP appears in 2 seconds, it can't have been uploaded
+Quick checks before trusting any "online" ZIP maker: • Open DevTools (F12) → Network tab → try a small file → look for POST requests with file content • Try it offline — if it works without internet after the page loads, it's local-only • Read the privacy policy carefully — "deleted after X hours" still means it was on their server • Look for words like "in-browser" or "client-side" in the marketing • Check the response time — if a 1 GB ZIP appears in 2 seconds, it can't have been uploaded

 Try it now — free in your browser